Dec - Feb

 Soon we were joined by Wangchuk and his five horses.
 The next morning, our Chef Tenzin conjured up a breakfast with rice, beef and Ema Datshi (chilli cheese).
 After loading all our belongings, we headed on a gradual ascent on track road with a mule and four horses at our tail, with the sound of their scintillating bells.
 After 15 minutes of walking, we made a left turn up through pine, rhododendron and maple forests.
 Here, we met a few people working on a big fence, which they said was to house Takins.
 From the road junction above, we took a right trail uphill to Barnakepa at 3135m.
 Chirpings of common nut crackers and yellow-billed blue magpies could be heard from a distance.
 Barnakepa was a large sloppy meadow surrounded by tall pine and hemlock trees with a soothing breeze passing through, the perfect spot for lunch.
 As I looked around I could tell that the locals thought the same as I found traces of yak herders left behind.

 My backpack, Sonam 35L bought in Kathmandu last winter from a local brand, contained a one litre water bottle, a pair of sunglasses, some prescribed medicines, a hat, a face towel, a bottle of red bull and a few apples and bananas.
 Banana is a good replacement for potassium lost from your body as a result of sweating.
 My Canon EOS 700D in its pouch almost weighed two kilograms, and on top of that, I was getting heavier as we moved further and higher.
 After gaining elevation and walking uphill, we came to Sinchula Pass at 3315m, the highest pass on this entire trek.
 The pass is adorned by a small Bhutanese type chorten with a few prayer flags.
+On clear weather, the Himalayan mountain ranges is amazing just as seen from the Dochula pass.
+Unfortunately, the weather did not favour us for views.
 Along the ridge to the right is a mountain biking trail going to Dochula Pass on the Thimphu-Punakha highway, but we do not take this trail.
-Taking the trail on the right, we descend through deep forests to a lunch spot; Chuluzangsa at 2828m.
+Taking the trail on the left, we descend through deep forests to a lunch spot; Chuluzangsa at 2828m.
 Walking on a flat trail for a while, we again descend to a small hunchback meadow, Dushipang at 2323m where we camped for the night.

 When we woke up the next morning it was already 7am, I could hear altitudinal birds twittering around us from tall trees and bushes.
 Wild orchids, ferns, bamboos and daphne were a common sight on our downhill trail.
 As there had been a light rain the other day the trail was slightly muddy.
 We arrived at Gedhothusazam River suspension bridge and a trail junction; the left trail led to Chorten Ningpo in Kabisa village, which many sheepish tour operators complete out of hearsay.
 Jigme and I wanted to offer something different, something off-the-beaten track to our customers and so we were exploring this new route.